Shanka123/STSN/README.md

 To train run `$ sbatch clevr_job.slurm`

-The pretrained model can be found at `pretrained models/stsn_clevr_matrices_allprobtypes_best.pth.tar`
+The pre-trained model can be found at `pre-trained models/stsn_clevr_matrices_allprobtypes_best.pth.tar`

 ## Citation